Advertisement

 01

-Hans Wegner Replica Kitchen Stool, Temple & Webster
+Hans Wegner Replica Kitchen Stool

 The woven seat and simple, pale timber legs would sit prettily in a Japandi-style kitchen.